The South African Weapon of Mass Destruction

 The reserve takes in honey badgers local farmers capture and tries to release them in the wild far away from the farmers, who would otherwise kill them.

-The show was amusing, the honey badgers so intelligent they are funny to watch.
+The show was amusing, the honey badgers so intelligent they are fun to watch.
 I would say I am going to discuss a more serious note, but I would be lying.

 Watching the honey badgers, it dawned on me South Africa had a natural weapon of mass destruction.
 Who needs nuclear weapons.
 South Africa could breed them too.
 Want to take out ISIL?
 Drop a million honey badgers in occupied Syria and Iraq.
 Game over.